ARTICLES

 How Should You Care for a Prayer Plant?

 Low-growing, spreading prayer plants do best in greenhouse-like circumstances, which include warm, wet, soft airflow and lots of fertilizer.
 The plant may collapse or die from root rot in poorly drained soil.
 Similar to how plants can become washed out and get brown patches on their leaves from too much sun exposure.
-These are the specific care handles you should follow to have your prayer plant giving you its best every single day!
+These are the specific care handles you should follow to have your prayer plant give you its best every single day.

 Light Requirements